Guidelines and Tips for Abstracts and Presentations

-- If your presentation topic is a repeat, then you must include new data
+If you already presented your topic at a previous Tester Symposium, then you must include new data.

 Poster Presentation Tips

 The information (e.g., each author's name, institution, and title) in the banner heading across the top of your poster should be exactly the same as that in the submitted abstract.
 The heading should be large enough to be read from approximately 20 feet away.

 Your poster presentation should include the abstract, an introduction to the general topic, your reason for doing the work, an explanation of your methods, a summary of results, and a clear conclusion regarding the contribution of the work to science.
 Your poster may include charts, graphs, tables, maps, illustrations, and pictures.
 It should be easy to follow the flow of information with titles provided for any graphics and each section clearly labeled.
 Text on the poster should be large enough to be read from 5 to 10 feet away.